Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 The superfluid velocity only depends on the spatial variation of the gauge angle:

-The profile of ${\bm \zeta}^{\rm biax}$ is depicted in Fig.~\ref{fig:spin2biax} (a).
+The profile of ${\bm \psi}^{\rm biax}$ is depicted in Fig.~\ref{fig:spin2biax} (a).

 When we rotate the order parameter by $\pi/2$ about the ${\rm C}_4$ axis in Fig.~\ref{fig:spin2biax} (a) as we circumnavigate a vortex, the order parameter changes its sign, as shown in Fig.~\ref{fig:spin2biax} (b) (see, the phase difference between A and B).
-Therefore, this vortex has a mass circulation of $h/(2M)$.
-We call this vortex the 1/2-1/4 vortex, where 1/2 and 1/4 denote the gauge transformation and the spin-rotation angle, respectively, around the vortex.
+Therefore, this vortex has a mass circulation of $\kappa/2$.
+We call this vortex a 1/2--1/4 vortex, where 1/2 and 1/4 denote the gauge transformation and the spin-rotation angle, respectively, around the vortex.
 If we rotate the order parameter by $\pi$ about the ${\rm C}_2$ axis around a vortex, then it goes back to the initial state, as shown in Fig.~\ref{fig:spin2biax} (c).
-In this case, the vortex has no mass circulation and it is referred to as a 0-1/2 vortex.
+In this case, the vortex has no mass circulation and it is referred to as a 0--1/2 vortex.
 On the other hand, if we rotate the order parameter by $\pi$ about the ${\rm C}'_2$ axis, the sign of the order parameter is reversed [Fig.~\ref{fig:spin2biax} (d)].
-This vortex has a mass circulation of $h/(2M)$, and it is called a 1/2-1/2 vortex.
-Because the roations about ${\rm C}_4$, ${\rm C}_2$, and ${\rm C}'_2$ are non-commutable, these vortices obey the non-Abelian algebra, which is discussed in Sec.~\ref{sec:nonAbelian}.
+This vortex has a mass circulation of $\kappa/2$, and it is called a 1/2--1/2 vortex.
+Because the rotations about ${\rm C}_4$, ${\rm C}_2$, and ${\rm C}'_2$ are non-commutable, these vortices obey the non-Abelian algebra, which is discussed in Sec.~\ref{sec:Vort_nonAbelian}.

-The vortices shown in Fig.~\ref{fig:spin2biax} are the simplest examples, and in general, the order parameter can vary in a more complex manner.
-However, in order to meet the single-valuedness, the mass circulation in the biaxial nematic phase has to be quantized in terms of a unit of $h/(2M)$.
-The spin superfluid velocity is very complicated, and its circulation is not quantized.
+The vortices shown in Fig.~\ref{fig:spin2biax} are some of the simplest examples.
+In general, the order parameter can vary in a more complex manner.
+However, in order to meet the single-valuedness condition for the order parameter, the mass circulation in the biaxial nematic phase must be quantized in units of $\kappa/2$.
+The structure of the order parameter inside the vortex core is discussed in Ref.~\cite{Kobayashi2009b}.